-Cardozo Public Law, Policy and Ethics Journal
+Cardozo Public Law, Policy & Ethics Journal

-Current Issue: Volume 15, Issue 2 - Spring 2017
+Current Issue: Volume 15, Issue 2 (Spring 2017)

 Does "Precrime" Mesh with the Ideals of U.S. Justice?: Implications for the Future of Predictive Policing